sulu/sulu-docs/reference/content-types/checkbox.rst

     * - default_value
       - string
       - Defines the default value of the checkbox.
 When not set the initial value of the checkbox is null.
+    * - label
+      -
+      - Defines the label of the checkbox.
+This is recommended if the meta title should be next to the toggler instead of above it.

 Examples
 --------